artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 .. note::

-   A jobs is a discrete action within a micro-service.
+   A job is a discrete action within a micro-service.
 Moving the contents of your transfer to a processing directory is a job.

 Each micro-service can be expanded if you click on the micro-service name.
 This